NaiDevOpsCom/cloudific/README.md

 ## Overview

-The cloudific Secure Cloud Monitor Monitor project is designed to enhance the security and monitoring capabilities of cloud infrastructure on AWS.
+The cloudific Secure Cloud Monitor project is designed to enhance the security and monitoring capabilities of cloud infrastructure on AWS.
 It aims to provide a robust, scalable, and cost-effective observability framework, incorporating AWS-native services and Aviatrix for advanced network security.
 This initiative addresses the need for improved resilience and threat management following a DDoS attack that highlighted vulnerabilities in the existing setup.

 ## Components